WikiLeaks founder has been granted asylum by Ecuador, but there are logistical issues involved in avoiding arrest.

 “But that decision has not yet been taken.
 We are not going to do this overnight.
 We want to stress that we want a diplomatically agreeable solution.”

 “We want to be very clear, we’re not a British colony.
-The colonial times are over,” Ricardo Patino, Ecuadorean foreign minister, said in an angry statement after a meeting with President Rafael Correa.
+The colonial times are over,” Patino said in an angry statement after a meeting with President Rafael Correa held after the FO had issued its warning.

 foreign ministers and the hemispheric Organisation of American States to rally support in its complaint against Britain.

-The Australian has been in the embassy for eight weeks since losing a legal battle to avoid extradition to Sweden, where he has been accused of rape and sexual assault by two WikiLeaks supporters.
+Assange, an Australian citizen, has been in the embassy for eight weeks since losing a legal battle to avoid extradition to Sweden, where he has been accused of rape and sexual assault by two WikiLeaks supporters.

 “The UK has a legal obligation to extradite Assange to Sweden to face questioning over allegations of sexual offences